johnpancoast/tasker/README.md

 Tasker
 ======

+**This was built *years* ago, but never saw the light of day.
+I'd likely change it up before using it myself so you should probably avoid it =P.**

 Tasker is a simple PHP job scheduler that allows you to specify when your application's jobs should run by using a familiar cron syntax.
 The benefit is that your app's jobs and the times they run are managed inside your application instead of them living in a crontab (or equivalent) which lies outside of your application.

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/shideon/tasker/badges/quality-score.png?s=f942227138603af672f261effb82842ae00d1d2a)](https://scrutinizer-ci.com/g/shideon/tasker/)